 - Process improvement

-- Strategic planning
+- Strategic planning and organizational skills

-Education, Experience, and Licensing Requirements:
+Education, Experience & Licensing Requirements:

 - Bachelor’s degree in English, journalism, business communications, or related field, master’s degree a plus